-Dissertation layout formatting is a significant part of completing this academic research paper.
-There are specific dissertation layout formatting guidelines that most institutions, supervisors, and departments require.3
+Dissertation layout formatting is a significant part of completing an academic research paper.
+There are specific dissertation layout formatting guidelines that most institutions, supervisors, and departments require.

-Note that the dissertation layout formatting guidelines also differ depending on your citation style.
-For instance, you must use MLA dissertation formatting guidelines when using MLA citation style.4
+Note: The dissertation layout formatting guidelines also differ depending on your chosen citation style.
+For instance, you must use MLA dissertation formatting guidelines when following the MLA citation style.

 Dissertation layout formatting: Font and text format

-The dissertation layout formatting guide for fonts and texts is quite clear.
+The dissertation layout formatting guide for fonts and texts are as follows:

 - You only need to use a clear and professional font style, like Times New Roman and Calibri.

-- If your dissertation is scientific, use a line spacing of 1.15 or 1.5 for a readable document.
-This line spacing also allows your supervisor to leave comments between the text lines.3
+- Scientific dissertations use a line spacing of 1.15 or 1.5 for a readable document.

 Dissertation layout formatting: Tables and figures

 Another dissertation layout formatting guideline is about tables and figures.
 All tables, illustrations, and figures in your dissertation should be numbered.
 These numbers allow you to refer to the specific figures within your text.
 They should also have a precise title.
 The titles allow readers to get a glance at what the graphic is about.

 The numbers and titles should be positioned above the tables.
 However, titles for figures and illustrations should be positioned below.
 Microsoft Word comes with a feature that allows you to automatically insert the numbers and titles in the right position.

 - Select the table or figure